February Countercurrent: Response

+"Second" Adverse Current

 In March 1968, Lin Biao and the Gang of Four accused Yang Chengwu, Yu Lijian (second secretary of the Party Committee of the Air Force), and Fu Chongbi (commander of the Beijing garrison) of "overturning the case of the February Countercurrent."
 This event became known as the "Yang, Yu, Fu Incident."
-Based on allegations later deemed by the Party to be false, the Gang of Four and their allies contended that Yang, Yu, and Fu sought to had sought to seize power with respect to the air force and the Beijing garrison.
+Based on allegations later deemed by the Party to be false, the Gang of Four and their allies contended that Yang, Yu, and Fu had sought to seize power with respect to the air force and the Beijing garrison.
 Yang, Yu, and Fu were persecuted and some of their allies attacked and even killed.

 At a plenum of the Central Committee in October 1968, Zhou Enlai and Lin Biao denounced the Countercurrent.
 Lin's denunciation was noticeably stronger than that of Zhou's.
 At the end of the plenum, Mao concluded in conciliation that - as party members - the Countercurrent had been correct to communicate their views and that they had been honest in doing so.
 As in February, Mao did not purge the Countercurrent's members and recommended that their election to the next party congress.
 According to MacFarquhar and Schoenhals, Mao effectively pardoned the convicted members of the Countercurrent to avoid alienating the old guard; Mao valued the old guard - and its members with long histories of loyalty and support to Mao - as a fall back position.